cloudinary/cloudinary_ios/README.md

 ## Features

-Easily upload images to the cloud.
-Automatically perform smart image resizing, cropping and conversion without installing any complex software.
-Integrate Facebook or Twitter profile image extraction in a snap, in any dimension and style to match your website’s graphics requirements.
-Images are seamlessly delivered through a fast CDN, and much much more.
+* Easily upload images and videos to the cloud.
+* Automatically perform smart image resizing, cropping and conversion without installing complex software.
+* Integrate Facebook or Twitter profile images in a snap, in any dimension and style to match your website’s graphics requirements.
+* Media resources are seamlessly delivered through a fast CDN.

+and much much more...

 Cloudinary offers comprehensive APIs and administration capabilities and is easy to integrate with any web application, existing or new.